 Enabling Business Leaders to Thrive by Delivering World-Class Administrative Support

-Or we could take those same three people and create one-line headlines for them:
+We could take those same four people and create one-line headlines for them:

 Nonprofit Director Who Has Successfully Raised $5M for Children’s Charities